satellite-image-deep-learning/techniques/README.md

 * [Unfolded Studio](https://studio.unfolded.ai/) -> next generation geospatial analytics and visualization platform building on open source geospatial technologies including kepler.gl, deck.gl and H3.
 Processing is down browser side enabling excellent performance.
 [Rasters support added April 2021](https://www.unfolded.ai/blog/2021-04-28-raster-layer/)
 * [up42](https://up42.com/) is a developer platform and marketplace, offering all the building blocks for powerful, scalable geospatial products
 * [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) -> direct Google Earth Engine competitor in the making?
+* [eofactory.ai](https://eofactory.ai/) -> supports multi public and private data sources that can be used to analyse and extract information

 # Free online computing resources
 Generally a GPU is required for DL, and this section lists a couple of free Jupyter environments with GPU available.
 There is a good overview of online Jupyter development environments [on the fast.ai site](https://course19.fast.ai).
 I personally use Colab Pro with data hosted on Google Drive